2565 McCarthy Mall

 Interim Associate Dean: Alison R. Sherwood

-Departments and programs: Chemistry, Information and Computer Sciences, Library and Information Science, Mathematics, Physics and Astronomy, School of Life Sciences: Biology, Botany, Marine Option Program, Microbiology, Zoology
+Departments and programs: Chemistry (Biochemistry), Information and Computer Sciences, Mathematics, Physics and Astronomy, School of Life Sciences (Biology, Botany, Marine Biology, Marine Option Program, Microbiology, Molecular Cell Biology, Zoology)

 The mission of the College of Natural Sciences (CNS) is to:

-- create new knowledge in Mathematics, Information Science, the Physical Sciences and the Biological Sciences; to apply that knowledge for the betterment of people everywhere.
+- create new knowledge in Mathematics, Information Science, the Physical Sciences and the Life Sciences; to apply that knowledge for the betterment of people everywhere; and

 - bring to the people of Hawai‘i a sense of excitement about important scientific discoveries, both old and new.